 The Ugly Truth About Meats On The Table

-While many people believe in a balanced approach towards one’s food habit, the vegan diet has seen itself in the middle of many controversies.
+While many people believe in a balanced approach towards one’s food habits, the vegan diet has seen itself in the middle of many controversies.
 Many vegan diet followers are against the unethical and inhuman treatment of animals.
 Many animal activists have taken to the road and started campaigns to promote the healthy diet form and convert people to a healthy vegan diet.
-The vegan followers have taken to roads to tell industry and its people to shut down the inhuman treatment of animals, many times seeking and asking for government intervention to ensure equal treatment for animals.
+The vegan followers have taken to roads to tell the industry and its people to shut down the inhuman treatment of animals, many times seeking and asking for government intervention to ensure equal treatment for animals.

 Is Being A Vegan Good?

 Many studies have now provided enough study material and analysis that puts the diet at par with any other diet people follow.
 It is equally healthy and provides various minerals and vitamins through a variety of naturally existing foods.
 A successful and healthy vegan diet is the one that allows a variety of foods and ensures that all essential nutrients are supplied to the body.
-A few of the nutrients that are not as easily available in the daily food of the vegan diet can be supplied through supplements based on a dietician’s recommendations.
+A few of the nutrients that are not as easily available in the daily food of the vegan diet can be supplied through supplements based on a dietitian’s recommendations.

 The answer to the question is open to all.
 If one finds being a vegan fulfilling, you should go right ahead.
 The diet is proven to be healthy with reduced chances of many diseases.
 However, timely check-ups should be done to ensure you’re healthy inside, rather than just looking healthy on the outside since many diseases related to deficiency could surge later and cause trouble.
-A simple Vegan diet plan is definitely healthy, safe and a way to a better life along with a healthy heart, body, mind and soul.
+A simple vegan diet plan is definitely healthy, safe and a way to a better life along with a healthy heart, body, mind, and soul.

 Following a vegan lifestyle is definitely not easy, more so if you are an avid meat eater!
 But the diet does offer several health benefits, not to mention weight loss.
 You don’t need to become a vegan for life.
-Go on a vegan diet for a few months to lose weight and then slowly revert to meat eating, if you want.
-But when you do start eating meat, remember to do so in moderation or all the fat will come right back!
+Go on a vegan diet for a few months to lose weight and then slowly revert to meat eating if you want.
+But, when you do start eating meat, remember to do so in moderation, or all the fat will come right back!